dethe/swc_sfu/README.md

 swc_sfu
 =======

-This is the git repository hosted on Github for the SFU Software Carpentry bootcamp, held from May 6 2013 to May 7 2013.
+This is the git repository hosted on Github for the SFU Software Carpentry bootcamp, held from June 6 2013 to June 7 2013.

 # Schedule

-## Monday
+## Thursday

 XXX

-## Tuesday
+## Friday

 XXX